Ronny Jackson

 [Trump] has incredibly good genes, and it’s just the way God made him.
 Ronny Jackson

-Ronny Jackson is the U.S. representative (TX-13) and was President Trump’s Chief Medical Advisor.
-Prior to this role, Jackson had withdrawn his candidacy for Secretary of Veterans Affairs following allegations of significant misconduct during his prior White House service.
+Ronny Jackson is the U.S. representative for Texas’s 13th congressional district and was President Trump’s Chief Medical Advisor.
+In 2018, Jackson withdrew as Trump’s nominee for Secretary of Veterans Affairs following allegations of significant misconduct during his prior White House service.
 In 2021, an investigation into Jackson by the U.S. Department of Defense Inspector General substantiated allegations of Jackson’s inappropriate behavior and conduct while serving as an admiral and as White House physician.
 In 2022, the Navy retroactively demoted Jackson from rear admiral (lower half) to the rank of captain.
 Jackson, who voted to overturn the election results during the certification of the 2020 election, remains one of Donald Trump’s most loyal allies on Capitol Hill and a regular mouthpiece for Trump’s misinformation and extreme policies.

 Jackson began his service in the Trump administration as Physician to the President, a role he held under President Barack Obama.
 Jackson reportedly became a favorite of Trump after delivering an hour-long press conference on the strength of Trump’s health, praising Trump’s “incredibly good genes” and his performance on a cognitive test (“exceedingly well”)—a press conference Jackson was criticized for, including for misstating Trump’s height and weight.

-In March 2018, Trump announced his intent to nominate Jackson as the next Secretary of Veterans’ Affairs (VA), but one month later the U.S. Senate Committee on Veterans’ Affairs postponed the hearing after current and former White House medical staff accused him of inappropriate behavior.
-Jackson withdrew himself from consideration one month later, after the Senate Committee on Veterans Affairs began formally investigating the allegations.
+In March 2018, Trump announced his intent to nominate Jackson as the next Secretary of Veterans Affairs, but one month later the U.S. Senate Committee on Veterans’ Affairs postponed the hearing after current and former White House medical staff accused him of inappropriate behavior.
+Jackson withdrew himself from consideration one month later, after the Committee on Veterans’ Affairs began formally investigating the allegations.
 Jackson returned to work in the White House Medical Unit but did not return to his position as Trump’s personal physician.

 In May 2018, after receiving 12 separate complaints, the Department of Defense Office of Inspector General (OIG) opened an investigation into Jackson’s conduct.
 In March 2021, the OIG issued its report, which concluded “by a preponderance of the evidence” the following: